Unboxed-Software/solana-course/content/anchor-pdas.md

 3. Close an existing account

 Try to do this independently if you can!
 But if you get stuck, feel free to reference the [solution code](https://github.com/Unboxed-Software/anchor-student-intro-program).

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=f58108e9-94a0-45b2-b0d5-44ada1909105)!